codahale/veil/docs/src/design/sres.md

 x \gets \text{SqueezeKey}(64) \bmod \ell \\
 $$

-Third, the shared secret point $K$ is calculated and used to key the duplex.
+Third, the shared secret point $K$ is calculated and used to re-key the duplex.

 $$
 K = [x]Q_R \\